Amelia Gray Hamlin Shows Off Her Tan Lines While Rocking Revealing Lingerie And High Heels

 Amelia Gray Hamlin looked white-hot while beating the Miami heat in a sexy lingerie set.

-As reported by People, the 19-year-old model is currently in the Florida city enjoying a romantic getaway with her Valentine, newly blond Keeping Up With the Kardashians star Scott Disick, 37.
+As reported by People, the 19-year-old model is currently in the Florida city enjoying a romantic getaway with her Valentine, newly blond Keeping Up with the Kardashians star Scott Disick, 37.
 She mixed work with pleasure and took advantage of the hot weather by heading outdoors to model lingerie.
 Her two-piece set was from Boux Avenue, a London-based clothing brand.

 In a pair of pics that she posted to Instagram, Amelia stood on a high balcony with a glass railing.
 She had a stunning view of a busy beach, the sparkling sea, and a blue sky filled with fluffy clouds.
 However, in her first photo, she had her back to the sun-drenched scenery.

-Amelia’s bra and panties were a sapphire blue hue that stood out against her sun-kissed skin’s warm tones.
+Amelia's bra and panties were a sapphire blue hue that stood out against her sun-kissed skin's warm tones.
 Her top was crafted out of sheer mesh with floral lace overlays on its stretchy cups.
-Underwire provided structure and support.
-The garment’s additional features included a metallic detail on the center gore and wide shoulder straps that were adjustable in the back.
+The underwire provided structure and support.
+The garment's additional features included a metallic detail on the center core and wide shoulder straps that were adjustable in the back.

 Her matching panties were crafted out of the same delicate lace and mesh material.
 The bottoms featured strappy sides and a thong back that left little of her peachy posterior to the imagination.
 The undergarment was finished with metal hardware that consisted of a tiny medallion on the center front and two rings on the sides.